By Michael P. Sampson

-The payor of life insurance proceeds may rely on section 732.703, Florida Statutes, amended in 2012, review the deceased insured’s marital status on the death certificate—and his relationship to the claimant, make payment decisions under different scenarios, and avoid the delay and expense of an interpleader action.
+The payor of life insurance proceeds, relying on section 732.703, Florida Statutes, may review the deceased insured’s marital status on the death certificate and his relationship to the claimant, make payment decisions under different scenarios, and avoid the delay and expense of an interpleader action.

 Section 732.703(5) authorizes a payor to pay the secondary beneficiary if the death certificate states that the decedent was not married at the time of his death.
-The payor/insurer may now rely on the decedent’s marital status as shown on the death certificate, “Single” or “Divorced” or “Married (to someone other than the former spouse), and pay the secondary beneficiary, unless one of the statutory exceptions applies.
+The payor/insurer may rely on the decedent’s marital status as shown on the death certificate, “Single” or “Divorced” or “Married (to someone other than the former spouse), and pay the secondary beneficiary, unless a statutory exception applies.

 Likewise, if the death certificate states the decedent was married to the spouse who is named as the primary beneficiary of the asset upon death, the payor/insurer will not be liable for paying on account of, or transferring an interest in, that portion of the asset to such primary beneficiary.
 As a precaution, the payor/insurer should make further inquiry if it is put on actual notice—for example, through a written notification from the insured or a publicly recorded final judgment of dissolution—that the named primary beneficiary and decedent were not married to each other at the time of death.